There's a new version of the HubSpot API

 Each HubSpot account will have access to different APIs based on the products and product levels it has.
 You can see a detailed breakdown for which APIs are supported for each product level on our APIs by Product Tier page.

-The HubSpot APIs allow for two types of authentication, OAuth and API keys.
+The HubSpot APIs allow for two types of authentication: OAuth and private app access tokens.
 See our Authentication Overview for more details about authenticating requests.

 If you ever have questions, check out our developer forum or to leave us some feedback using the Submit Feedback button throughout the site.

 To make working with HubSpot's APIs easier, the community and HubSpot have created and maintained client libraries to handle a lot of the basic calls you might use.
 Below is a list of the ones HubSpot knows about and who supports them.

 In addition there are also example apps available in Node.js, PHP, and Ruby to help see how to use some of these libraries in your app.